xlucas/heartbleed/README.md

 - Ruby
 - Bundler

-In order to install these prerequites, first download and install ruby for your plateform.
+In order to install these prerequisites, first download and install ruby for your plateform.
-To install Bundler, run ```gem install bundler ```.
-Then, to retrieve project dependencies, run ```bundle install``` in the project root directory.
+Then install Bundler, with the command ```gem install bundler ``` and retrieve project dependencies by running ```bundle install``` in the project root directory.

 ## Usage

-The command line call looks like this ```ruby src/run.rb <host> <port>```
+The command line synopsis is ```ruby src/run.rb <host> [<port>]```

-If the remote host seems not vulnerable, the ouptut will be :
+If the remote host does not appear to be vulnerable, the ouptut will look like this :

 <pre>
 Host server:443 seems safe
 </pre>

-If the remote host is vulnerable, the ouput will display about 16 Kib of data (Heartbeat message maximum size without max_fragment_length extension, see *RFC 6520*) stolen from the remote host memory and shown as an hexadecimal dump.
-The output will look like this :
+If the remote host is vulnerable, the ouput will display about 16 Kib of data stolen from memory and shown as an hexadecimal dump.
+Note : 16 Kib is the maximum size for one Heartbeat message without using *max_fragment_length* extension, see [RFC 6520](https://tools.ietf.org/html/rfc6520).

 <pre>
 Host server:443 is vulnerable!
 Heartbeat payload :